-Under the Basel III Capital Regulations, Banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than capital conservation buffer and countercyclical capital buffer etc.) Besides this minimum capital requirements, Basel III also provides for creation of capital conservation buffer (CCB).
+Under the Basel III Capital Regulations, Banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than capital conservation buffer and countercyclical capital buffer etc.) Besides these minimum capital requirements, Basel III also provides for creation of capital conservation buffer (CCB).
 The CCB requirements are to be implemented from March 31, 2016 in phases and are to be fully implemented by March 31, 2019 to the extent of 2.5% of Risk weighted Assets.

-The total regulatory capital fund under Basel- III norms will consist of the sum of the following categories and banks are required to maintain a minimum of 11.5% of Risk Weighted Assets (9% + 2.5%) by March 2019 with the phase in requirements under CCB from March 2016.
+The total regulatory capital fund under Basel- III norms will consist of the sum of the following categories and banks are required to maintain 11.5% of Risk Weighted Assets (9% + 2.5%) by March 2019 with the phase in requirements under CCB from 2016.

-- Tier 1 Capital comprises of:- - Common Equity Tier 1 capital (with a minimum of 5.00% as on 31.03.2014 and 5.50% from 31.03.2015) - Additional Tier 1 capital - Total Tier 1 capital of minimum 6.50% as on 31.03.2014 and 7% from 31.03.2015 - Tier 2 Capital. - Total Tier 1 + Tier 2 should be more than 9% - Capital Conservation Buffer (CCB). (with a minimum of 0.625% from 31.03.2016 and 2.50% from 31.03.2019) - Total capital including CCB should be above 11.5% from 31.03.2019.
+- Tier 1 Capital comprises of:-

+- Common Equity Tier 1 capital (with a minimum of 5.5%)

+- Additional Tier 1 capital

+- Total Tier 1 capital of minimum 7%

+- · Tier 2 Capital. - Total Tier 1 + Tier 2 should be more than 9% - Capital Conservation Buffer (CCB). (with a minimum of 2.5%) - Total capital including CCB should be 11.5%
-(For the position as on 31.03.2014, total minimum capital requirement is 9%)